SoujanyoB/class-automation/README.md

 # node code to run this thing
-node scraper/scraper.js --url <link to clasroom subject>
+node scraper/scraper.js --url link-to-clasroom-subject \
 Run this code from the class automation folder, or update the batch files.